 The liaison office must also have a registered address in Singapore.
 The representative office must be temporary and must re-register as a Singapore subsidiary or branch office within three years if the foreign company wants to continue its operation in the city.
 Our company formation agents in Singapore can assist with the registration of a representative office.
-We can also help if you want to open a company in Singapore.
+We can also help if you want to open a Singapore company.

 In order to register a representative office the following documents must be submitted with the Companies Registrar in Singapore: